Viru Viru International Airport

+Viru Viru International Airport (IATA: VVI, ICAO: SLVR) is an international airport serving Santa Cruz de la Sierra, located 17 km north of the city.
+It is Bolivia's primary air terminal, handling much of the international traffic into the country.
+In 2023, the airport handled 4.12 million passengers, making it the busiest airport in Bolivia.
+It serves as a major hub for Boliviana de Aviación and offers routes to destinations across South America, North America, and Europe.

 History

-The airport was opened in 1983, to replace the obsolete El Trompillo Airport.
+The idea of having an airport in the city of Santa Cruz de la Sierra was conceived in 1965 by General René Barrientos, former president of Bolivia, with the intention of creating an intercontinental airport.
+Shortly thereafter, construction of the airport began until it was completed and inaugurated in 1983, to replace the obsolete El Trompillo Airport.
 Upon its inauguration, Viru Viru became a main gateway for international flights.
 Lloyd Aéreo Boliviano used Viru Viru as a hub before ceasing operations in 2008.

 On 1 March 1997, the government of Bolivia entered into a 25-year contract with Airport Group International to operate the three largest airports in Bolivia — El Alto International Airport in La Paz, Jorge Wilstermann International Airport in Cochabamba and Viru Viru International Airport.
 Servicios de Aeropuertos Bolivianos Sociedad Anonima (SABSA) was created to operate the concession.
 In 1999, Airport Group International was purchased by TBI plc.

 In 2004, Spain's Abertis/AENA purchased TBI.
+The airport was nationalized by the Bolivian government in 2013.

 SABSA has been substituted in March of 2022 by the newly established government agency Navegación Aérea y Aeropuertos Bolivianos (NAABOL).
 This state-owned agency now manages the airports in Bolivia.

+Name

+The name "Viru Viru" originates from the indigenous Guarani language spoken in the area.
+Most likely, "Viru Viru" refers to a toponym or a distinctive geographical feature after which the airport was named.
+There is some ambiguity about the meaning of it based on sources in the internet.
+Different meanings have been proposed: